A few months ago, I fell in love. We’re talking troppo. The object of my affection was of course, a food.

 First, I can only vouch for where I live, in Australia, when I’m talking about the cost of green banana flour.

 If you’re not a raving hippie like I seem to have become, this flour won’t require you to re-mortgage your house.
 If you are a lefty off-grid person like me who chooses a lower-cost way of life, then the affordability of green banana flour is good news for you too.

 It isn’t crazily expensive.
 If you happen to live in Australia, you can buy a packet of this stuff for really not much at Woolworths, in their macro organics brand.
-I have to tell you, I NEVER thought I would endorse a supermarket product on any blog of mine.
+I have to tell you, I NEVER thought I would endorse a supermarket product, anywhere.
+Ever.
 As I write this, the green banana flour that you will buy at Woolworths is from Natural Evolution Foods.
 How cool is that?
 A visionary farmer who pioneered a product in Australia to combat supermarket wastage of food, is now supplying a supermarket.

 People, revolution is near.
 There’s hope for Earth yet.

 I do prefer to buy in larger quantities, straight from the grower, but it’s great the organic flour is available close by, at the supermarket.

 If you’re in the US, try these guys.
 Obviously I’ve never bought from them but they produce their own organic green banana powder, and are based in Seattle.
 Alternatively, you could try NuBana green banana flour.
 Again, I can’t personally recommend this one because I’ve never tried it.